o19s/elasticsearch-learning-to-rank/guide/0-core-concepts.md

 - How will you detect when/whether your model needs to be retrained?
 - How will you A/B test your model vs your current solution?
 What KPIs will determine success in your search system.

-Of course, please don't hesitate to seek out the services of [OpenSource Connections](http://opensourceconnections.com/services) as we work with organizations to explore these issues.
+Of course, please don't hesitate to seek out the services of [OpenSource Connections](http://opensourceconnections.com/services), sponsors of this plugin, as we work with organizations to explore these issues.